cubeee/steamtracker-java/README.md

 ## Features

 * Leverages microservice architecture
-* Easy deploying with Ansible
+* Easy deploying as images with Docker
 * Automatic player updating
 * Pages for tracked games and players for detailed statistics